West Yellowstone is the most famous entryway city to Yellowstone National Park, located in southwest Montana between the Wyoming and Idaho border.

 Other documentaries and current Hollywood blockbusters are also shown at the venue.

-Go Mountain Biking At The Lionhead
+Go Mountain Biking in the Lionhead Region

 West Yellowstone is surrounded by hundreds of square miles of national forest, so there are plenty of mountain biking routes to explore.